-As you begin or expand your nutrition counseling career, it’s essential to get covered by liability insurance.
-This is one of the first steps you must take to get started in private practice!
+As you begin or expand your nutrition counseling career, it is essential to get covered by liability insurance.
+This is one of the first steps you must take to get started in private practice as a Registered Dietitian.

-Here at Healthie, we do not recommend you see one client without being covered!
-The good news, is that it’s fairly easy and typically doesn’t take very long to get covered.
-Plus, if you’re hoping to become in-network with insurance companies, you must have liability insurance.
+Here at Healthie, we recommend that dietitians look into liability insurance options prior to working with clients.
+The good news, is that the process is fairly straightforward, and it does not take long to get covered.
+Furthermore, having liability insurance is a requirement if you’re hoping to become in-network with insurance companies.

 When selecting an insurance provider, there are several factors to consider, including the: